tonyea/lnpoker/README.md

 ## A Texas Holdem game server (Node) and web client (React)

 A Texas Holdem game server and web client built to test out the Bitcoin Lightning Network.
 Some notable features are real-time game-play, multiple game rooms and support up to 5 players per room.
+Demo: [lightningpoker.club](lightningpoker.club)

 ### Game Features